Darkdriller/PowerToys-Run-LocalLLm/README.md

 2. Extract the zip file's contents to your PowerToys modules directory for the user (`%LOCALAPPDATA%\Microsoft\PowerToys\PowerToys Run\Plugins`).
 3. Restart PowerToys.

-Shoutout to [@Avaith3600](https://github.com/Advaith3600) for inspiring me and helping me to build this plugin.
+Shoutout to [@Avaith3600](https://github.com/Advaith3600) for inspiring me and helping me in building this plugin.